Return to Home, Goto Next Section

 There is no record that the Army Corps of Engineers ever went to the time, trouble and expense of building a tunnel between the two areas.
 Remember, the minimum distance between the missile tracking radar (MTR) and any launcher was specified to be 1000 yards (over half a mile).

 I suspect that such a tunnel would have exceeded the cost of the entire Nike site.
 In spite of the large sums allocated for defense, most of the many projects such as Nike felt pinched for funds.
-There were/are constant battles between competing projects for the funds that are allocated by congress.
-Except possibly for "dark" projects such as the Manhatten Project (atomic bomb), I have never heard of "a blank check".
+There were/are constant battles between competing projects for the funds that are allocated by Congress.
+Except possibly for "dark" projects such as the Manhatten Project (atomic bomb), I have never heard of "a blank check", so dear to the heart of "liberals".

 I have never even heard of a situation where a Nike site was placed in a situation where it could take advantage of a fortuitously placed tunnel.